Output.

 - Provide signage and information so that the public are aware of the project and its intended use.

-- The footage would be used for a creative project only.
+- The footage would be used for a creative project only and this makes you exempt from the data protection act.